Skip to main content

 Probable Cause

+What gives law enforcement the right to arrest someone?
 "Probable cause" is the legal basis that allows police to arrest someone, conduct a search, or seize property.
-This requirement comes from the Fourth Amendment of the U.S. Constitution, which states that:
+This requirement comes from the Fourth Amendment to the U.S. Constitution, which states the following:

-So, at a minimum, in order for a court to issue a warrant, it must be supported by a showing of probable cause.
-This article will provide a definition of probable cause and examine the probable cause standard in connection with detention, arrest, search, seizure, and prosecution.
+Thus, for a court to issue a warrant, it must be supported by a showing of probable cause.

 Warrants and Probable Cause

-To get a warrant, an officer will sign an affidavit stating the facts that they know from their own observation, or from the observations of citizens or police informants.
+To get a warrant, an officer will sign an affidavit.
+The affidavit states the facts the officer knows from their own observations.
+They can also base their affidavit on the observations of citizens or police informants.
 These facts support their claim that probable cause exists to conduct a search, seize property, or make an arrest.
+The officer will then provide this information to a neutral judge or magistrate.

 Temporary Detention Does Not Require Probable Cause

-If the police have "reasonable suspicion," it means they are acting on specific facts and inferences regarding a specific person.
+If the police have "reasonable suspicion," they act on specific facts and inferences about a particular person.
 "Reasonable suspicion" uses the "reasonable person standard."
 Would a reasonable person believe criminal activity was at hand and further investigation was required?

 Probable Cause for Arrest

-Probable cause for arrest exists when facts and circumstances known by the police officer would lead a reasonable person to believe that the suspect has committed, is committing, or is attempting to commit a crime.
+Probable cause for arrest exists when facts and circumstances known by the police officer would lead a reasonable person to believe that the suspect has committed, is committing, or is attempting to commit a criminal offense.
+The probable cause to arrest standard applies to both misdemeanor and felony offenses.

-The amount of evidence required to show probable cause is less than "a preponderance of the evidence," which is the standard used to prove facts in court.
+Police must base probable cause on objective facts; it cannot be based upon a hunch.
+The evidence required to show probable cause is less than "a preponderance of the evidence," which is the standard used to prove most civil cases in court.
+It is also less than “beyond a reasonable doubt," the standard used in criminal cases.
 However, probable cause requires more than "a reasonable suspicion."
-Probable cause must be based on objective facts; it cannot be based upon a hunch.

-Someone arrested or charged without probable cause could file a civil lawsuit for false arrest or malicious prosecution.
-This type of suit will not succeed, however, if the arresting officer was simply mistaken.
+Someone arrested or charged without probable cause could file a civil lawsuit.
+They could allege, for example, false arrest or malicious prosecution.
+However, this type of suit will not succeed if the arresting officer is simply mistaken.

-Probable cause to search exists when facts and circumstances known to the law enforcement officer provide the basis for a reasonable person to believe that a crime was committed at the place to be searched, or that evidence of a crime exists at the location.
+Probable cause to search exists when facts and circumstances known to the law enforcement officer provide the basis for a reasonable person to believe that they committed a crime at the place to be searched or that evidence of a crime exists at the location.

 When a Search Warrant Is Not Needed